1

 “Anyways.”
 I turn back to my new acquaintance.
 “I just learned spades earlier — you play?”

 “Get out of here!”
 I say excitedly.
 “Chess is my game!
-I didn’t think anyone played here.”
+I didn’t think anyone here played.”

 I realize what a stupid thing I just said, because he raises his eyebrow at me.

-“I mean, I’ve just not seen anyone play, so I thought it was like getting a sweatshirt,” I say, trying to make a little joke.
+“I mean, I’ve just not seen anyone play, so I thought it was like getting a sweatshirt”.

 “You ain’t from around here, boy, are ya?” he says in an ol’ Western accent and chuckles.
-“No, yeah, they have a chess board — you just grab it at the CO station, same with the razors to shave with in case you were wondering.”
+“No, yeah, they have a chess board."

 “Hell yeah, man, I literally love chess.
 I’m Knight, by the way,” I say, holding out my hand.